 |Assignee:||Toshi MARUYAMA||% Done:|

-#1 Updated by Toshi MARUYAMA almost 3 years ago
+#1 Updated by Toshi MARUYAMA about 3 years ago

 - % Done changed from 0 to 90

-#2 Updated by Rodrigo Rosenfeld Rosas almost 3 years ago
+#2 Updated by Rodrigo Rosenfeld Rosas about 3 years ago

 You're correct about "um" -> "a".
 Translating software is a hard task with these tools (YAML) because we can't know the context.